-- Tirole; Pepall et al.; Tables of Contents, HIO 3. - Varian, H. "How to Build an Economic Model in Your Spare Time", 1994, updated in 2009. - Jonathan B. Berk, Campbell R. Harvey, and David Hirshleifer, "How to Write an Effective Referee Report and Improve the Scientific Review Process", Journal of Economic Literature, 2017
+- Tirole-read chapters and work through the exercises; Pepall; Tables of Contents, HIO 3. - Varian, H. "How to Build an Economic Model in Your Spare Time", 1994, updated in 2009. - Jonathan B. Berk, Campbell R. Harvey, and David Hirshleifer, "How to Write an Effective Referee Report and Improve the Scientific Review Process", Journal of Economic Literature, 2017

-Planning for presentation: Each student will choose a paper to make a 40-minute presentation in class.
+Planning for presentation: Each student will choose a paper to make a 35-minute presentation in class.